After a week at Easter Camp, Taïga and her class get back to Vulturu just in time for the annual Spring Fest.

 ‘Yeah, I answered your Aunt’s ad in the grocery about a job.
 I haven’t heard anything yet, but maybe she can see me tonight?’

 ‘Probably.
 Is that why you’ve been so nice to me?’

 It’s the first time Taïga rides a scooter, and she loves it.
-Toma lends her his helmet and takes a detour to please the young girl, enjoying her laugh happily behind him.
-She would have loved to spend hours just riding around the neighborhood, but finally Toma drives up in front of her Aunt’s house and cuts the engine.
+Toma takes a detour to please the young girl, enjoying her merry laughter behind him.
+She would have loved to spend hours just riding around the neighborhood, but finally Toma drives up in front of her great aunt’s house and cuts the engine.

 ‘Wanna hear a secret?’

 ‘Yeah.’
 Toma grins.
 ‘But I’ve got another one.’